Week of 1/25/26: Guided By Grace

 Label moments where grace redirected you rather than where you simply succeeded.

-Pray over each point: “You led me here, Lord, not because I planned well, but because You are faithful.”
+Pray over each point (cf Prov 19:21): “You led me here, Lord, not because I planned well, but because You are faithful.”

 Keep the map as a visual confession: grace has always been your guide.